daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

 It is necessary to have completed the steps in the  [Beginner tutorial](http://docs.numbersbelieve.com/omnia3_beginnertutorial.html), as this tutorial builds upon it.

-A connector is also required to complete this tutorial.
+A connector and an access to [Primavera ERP](https://pt.primaverabss.com), on version 9 are also required to complete this tutorial.

 ## 3. Application Behaviours